teal-finance/BaseXX/README.md

 Copyright (c) 2022 Teal.Finance contributors

-Teal.Finance/BaseXX is free software, and can redistributed and/or modified under the terms of the MIT License.
+Teal.Finance/BaseXX is free software, and can be redistributed and/or modified under the terms of the MIT License.
 SPDX-License-Identifier: MIT